 Teaching at school is predominantly based in visual learning – a great advantage for a Visual Learner.
 This may be because Visual Learning is one of the most common learning styles.

-Is your child a Visual Learner?
+Are you or is your teen a Visual Learner?

 Here are a few characteristics common to Visual Learners.
 See if they sound familiar.
+Visual learners:

-- loves pictures and diagrams.
+- love pictures and diagrams.

 - create strong pictures in their minds when they read.